Hogs Aren’t Going to Get Shoved Around, But Need to Win More

 "We shot the ball much better than we have, especially from three," he said after this one.
 "Then we didn’t play with defensive intensity at all.
 To have a team go 18-26 in the second half from the field, you know there’s a lot of firsts that I’m experiencing as well."

 All those highlights are on the offensive end, but what wins games at the college level is defense.
-In the second half against Vandy, it fell apart on that end for the Hogs.
+In the second half against Vandy, the defense fell apart.

 "We’ve really been a good defensive team in the time that I have been at Arkansas, and we gave up 97 points, 63 in the second half," Musselman said.
 "We know our deficiencies shooting the ball and now we’re not defending.
 We gave up a lot of straight-line dribble drives.
 We gave up 36 free throws attempted."